 While the program is available to all students, we recommend students interested in More in Four should begin to participate in their first year, in order to take full advantage of the program.
-To participate, students will need to apply to Degree in Three and select into the More in Four program on their Degree in Three application.
+To participate, students may opt into the More in Four program when completing the Degree in Three application.